pnwairfire/fccsmap/README.md

 This package supports the look-up of FCCS fuelbed information by lat/lng or vector geo spatial data.

+***This software is provided for research purposes only.
+It's output may not accurately reflect observed data due to numerous reasons.
+Data are provisional; use at own risk.***

 ## Dependencies

 Whether cloning the repo or installing with pip, you'll first need to